NuevoFoundation/workshops/content/english/android-tictactoe/android-setup.md

 4. Click the `Android Studio` application in the folder to start Android Studio.

 #### Method 2
-1. In the search box on the bottom left of the screen, type in `Android Studio`
+1. In the search box on the bottom left of the screen, type in `Android Studio`.
-2. In the results window, if "Best Match" highlights `Android Studio`, either click the `Android Studio` application or press `ENTER` on your keyboard
+2. In the results window, if "Best Match" highlights `Android Studio`, either click the `Android Studio` application or press `ENTER` on your keyboard.
 {{% /notice %}}

 ## Open Project Files
-1. Click on `Open an Existing Project` on the start screen of Android Studio
+1. Click on `Open an Existing Project` on the start screen of Android Studio.
-2. Look for the location where you downloaded the project files
+2. Look for the location where you downloaded the project files.
 3. Select the 'TicTacToe' folder inside of the 'TicTacToe' folder that you unzipped earlier.
-   - The 'TicTacToe' folder to select should have a green Android icon next to it, indicating it is an Android project folder
+   - The 'TicTacToe' folder to select should have a green Android icon next to it, indicating it is an Android project folder.
 <img src="../resources/_gen/images/open_android_project.gif" height="60%" width="60%" title="Open TicTacToe project" alt="Shows how to open the TicTacToe project in Android Studio"/>

 Run Android Studio and open the project.
 Your view will look similar to this: